pedromargolles/pyDecNef/docs/model_construction/preprocessing.md

 In this pipeline, we select the first raw volume after MRI scanner heatup as reference image.

-This DICOM volume is converted to NIfTI format using dcm2niix and skull stripped using AFNI to facilitate co-registration to following volumes.
+This DICOM volume is converted to NIfTI format (without compression) using dcm2niix to increase co-registration speed during real-time neurofeedback training sessions, and skull stripped using AFNI to facilitate co-registration to following volumes.

+## 2 - Volumes co-registration

+Raw volumes of all model construction runs are similarly converted NIfTI format, skull stripped and co-registered using rigid body (6 parameter) transformations to the reference volume by using AFNI 3dvolreg program.

+Heptic polynomial interpolation (7th orders polynomial) is set as default spatial interpolation method in the co-registration procedure.

+For each subject, one can increase co-registration accuracy between images by manipulating *erode* or *clfrac* parameters in brain extraction preprocessing step.
+This will erode the brain mask inwards avoiding skull and tissue fragments alter co-registration. **NOTE: if you change the default values of *erode* and *clfrac* for a participant, is important that new parameters are also set in the corregistration pipeline function used during real-time neurofeedback training of that subject (i.e., 2.neurofeedback_training/1.server_computer_scripts/1.real_time_fMRI_scripts/modules/pipelines/corregistration_pipeline.py).**

+Once all raw volumes were independently co-registered to the reference volume, we can stack together all volumes of each model construction run.

+.....
+LABELING

+## 3 -